Amazon S3 as a source connection

 Prerequisites

 A bucket is an object container.
-To store data in Amazon S3, you must first create a bucket and specify a bucket name as well as an AWS Region.
-Then you upload your data as objects to that bucket in Amazon S3.
+To store data in Amazon S3, you must create a bucket and specify a bucket name and an AWS Region.
+Then, upload your data as objects to the Amazon S3 bucket.
 Each object has a key (or key name) that serves as the object's unique identifier within the bucket.
-Let's begin by logging into AWS and searching for Buckets:

 An IAM policy is a resource-based policy that can be attached to an IAM Role to grant permissions.
-Let's create a policy to grant the necessary permissions.
+Create a policy to grant the necessary permissions.

 Make sure to replace RiveryFileZoneBucket with the name of your S3 bucket.